 Eye exams at the office of Nicholas Rutkowski, O.D. and Associates are truly comprehensive exams that check both your eyesight and your eye health.
 The experienced team uses all the latest technology, including advanced retinal imaging, to evaluate your eyes so you can enjoy sharp vision and good eye health.
-There are three locations in Frankfort, Elgin, and Bourbonnais, Illinois.
+There are three locations in Frankfort and Bourbonnais, Illinois.
 Call the office nearest you now.

 The Jaeger eye chart tests near vision, while the Snellen eye chart checks your distance vision.
 If you have myopia (nearsightedness), you’ll probably read the Jaeger eye chart with ease, but struggle with the Snellen.